 Patients with known hypersensitivity to celecoxib or other NSAIDs, aspirin or sulfonamides.

-Lucile Packard Children's Hospital at Stanford University Medical Centeraccepting new patients Palo Alto, California, 94304, USA
+Lucile Packard Children's Hospital at Stanford University Medical Centeraccepting new patients Palo Alto, California, 94304, United States

 accepting new patients